Stephen Fuhr

 Stephen Bradley Fuhr (born May 27, 1969) is a Canadian politician, retired air force officer, and aviation executive who has served as the member of Parliament (MP) for Kelowna in the House of Commons since 2025.
 A member of the Liberal Party, he previously held this seat from 2015 to 2019 under the previous name Kelowna—Lake Country.
-Fuhr is also a decorated pilot who served for 20 years in the Royal Canadian Air Force (RCAF), retiring with the rank of Major.
+Fuhr’s career as an Royal Canadian Air Force (RCAF) pilot lasted 20 years.
+He retired with the rank of Major.

 Early life and education

 Fuhr was born in Edmonton, Alberta, and was raised in Kamloops, British Columbia.
 He pursued post-secondary studies in aviation technology at Trinity Western University, earning a diploma that enabled him to begin an aviation career.

 Military career

 In 1989, Fuhr joined the Royal Canadian Air Force.
 Over a 20-year career, he served in various roles, including A2 flight instructor, standards officer, CF-18 Hornet fighter pilot, and fleet manager.
 He was a qualified NORAD and NATO operations evaluation officer.
 In his last year of service, Fuhr led the team that restructured the course delivery method of the RCAF Instrument Check Pilot School (ICPS).